hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

-The on-the-fly reweighting works for all event generation modes (weighted or (partially) unweighted) and all calculation types (LO, LOPS, NLO, NLOPS, MEPS\@LO, MEPS\@NLO and MENLOPS).
+The on-the-fly reweighting works for all event generation modes (weighted or (partially) unweighted) and all calculation types (LO, LOPS, NLO, NLOPS, NNLO, NNLOPS, MEPS\@LO, MEPS\@NLO and MENLOPS).
-However, the reweighting of parton shower emissions has to be enabled explicitly, using :option:`CSS_REWEIGHT: true`.
+By default, the reweighting of parton shower emissions is included in the variations.
+It can be disabled explicitly, using :option:`CSS_REWEIGHT: false`.
 This should work out of the box for all types of variations.
 However, parton-shower reweighting (even though formally exact), tends to be numerically less stable than the reweighting of the hard process.
 If numerical issues are encountered, one can try to